philmikejones/beginning-mapping/handout.md

 ![Select Feature(s) tool](images/select-features.png)

-The easiest way to select individual or groups of polygons is using the GUI (graphical user interface).
+Often the easiest way to select individual or groups of polygons is using the GUI (graphical user interface).
 Use the 'Select Feature(s)' tool (the icon is along the top).

 ![Open Attribute Table](images/open-attribute-table-icon.png)